renovatebot/renovate/docs/usage/configuration-options.md

 To opt in to letting Renovate update internal package versions normally, set this configuration option to true.

-## updatePinnedDependencies

-This defaults to `true`.
-Set to `false` to disable pinned dependencies updates.

 ## updateLockFiles

 ## updateNotScheduled